OpenSpace/OpenSpace-Docs/content/universe/cosmic-microwave-background/index.md

 ## The CMB image

 The CMB is light that pervades the universe.
 We see the light in microwave wavelengths.
 In the image above, we see a mottled structure.
 This is a mapping of temperature taken directly by the telescope.
-However, the difference in temperature between the red spots and blue spots is in the hundreds of thousandths of degrees.
+However, the difference in temperature between the red spots and blue spots is in the hundreds of thousandths of a degree.
 The telescope can pick up temperature differences on the order of millionths of degrees.
-So, to all other unsophisticated instruments, this light appears to be one temperature: 2.7 Kelvin (-270&deg; C or -455&deg; F).
+So, to all other unsophisticated instruments, this light appears to be one temperature: 2.7 Kelvin (equivalent to -270&deg;C or -455&deg;F).

 These imperceptible temperature differences tell us a lot about the nature of the universe and, ultimately, the large-scale structure we see today.